Leaflet: information for the patient

 Consult your doctor before starting to take Anagrelida Teva:

-There is a greater risk of major bleeding (bleeding) when taking Anagrelida Teva with acetylsalicylic acid (a substance found in many medicines used to relieve pain and reduce fever, as well as to prevent blood clotting) (see section “Taking Anagrelida Teva with other medicines”).
+In combination with acetylsalicylic acid (a substance present in many medicines used to relieve pain and lower fever, as well as to prevent blood clotting), there is a greater risk of major bleeding (bleeding).
+See section "Taking Anagrelida Teva with other medicines".

-While taking Anagrelida Teva, you must take the exact dose prescribed by your doctor.
-Do not stop taking the medicine without first informing your doctor.
-Do not stop taking this medicine suddenly without consulting your doctor.
-Sudden withdrawal of the medicine may increase the risk of stroke.
+While you are being treated with Anagrelida Teva, you should take the exact dose prescribed by your doctor.
+Do not stop taking the medicine without consulting your doctor first.
+You should not stop taking this medicine suddenly without consulting your doctor.
+Sudden withdrawal of the medicine can increase the risk of stroke.

 Children and adolescents

-The information on the use of Anagrelida Teva in children and adolescents is limited, and therefore this medicine should be used with caution.
+Information on the use of Anagrelida Teva in children and adolescents is limited, and therefore, this medicine should be used with caution.

 Taking Anagrelida Teva with other medicines